 Safety is not a high priority for combi drivers.
 The only place for a passenger to safely buckle up is the front seat, but in the event of a head-on collision (not an unusual occurrence), that’s the last place you’d want to be.

 Taxis seem to be everywhere.
 Private cars that have a small taxi sticker in the windshield aren’t necessarily regulated.
 Safer, regulated taxis usually have a lit company number on the roof and are contacted by phone.
 These are more expensive than taxis flagged down on the street, but are more reliable.

 Fares Always ask the fare in advance, as there are no meters.
 It’s acceptable to haggle; try to find out what the going rate is before taking a cab, especially for long trips.
 The standard fare for short runs in most cities is around S5.

 Tipping Tipping is not the norm, unless you have hired a driver for a long period or he has helped you with luggage or other lifting.

 Long-distance trips Hiring a private taxi for long-distance trips costs less than renting a car and takes care of many of the problems with car rental.
-Not all taxi drivers will agree to drive long distances, but if one does, you should carefully check the driver’s credentials and vehicle before hiring.
+Not all taxi drivers will agree to drive long distances, but if one does, you should carefully check their credentials and vehicle before hiring.